rafabelokurows/eurostat-template/README.md

-# Template access to European statistics (eurostat)
+# Template for access to European statistics (through eurostat and R)